celest-dev/website/docs/functions/data-types.md

 ## Writing custom serialization logic

-If you need custom handling over serialization logic, add a `fromJson` constructor and `toJson` method to your datatype.
+If you need custom handling for you serialization logic, simplify add a `fromJson` and `toJson` methods to your data type.
 Celest will use your custom `fromJson`/`toJson` implementations instead when transmitting the type to and from your backend.

 Here, the `Price.toJson` method is used to upper-case the `currency` value.